arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

   single servers for automatic failover is no longer supported from v3.12 onward.
   You can use [cluster deployments](../deploy/cluster/_index.md) instead, which offer better resilience and synchronous replication.

+- **LDAP authentication**:
+  ArangoDB user authentication with an LDAP server in the Enterprise Edition is no longer available starting with v3.12.

 - **Standalone Agency and Agency HTTP API**:
   The Standalone Agency deployment mode and the corresponding Agency HTTP API